The Rev. Canon Barnabas Hunt

-The Reverend Canon Barnabas Hunt, SSP died in his residence in San Diego, Calif. on June 26, 2021, from complications of heart conditions and late stage kidney disease.
+The Rev. Canon Barnabas Hunt, SSP, died in his residence in San Diego, Calif., on June 26, 2021, from complications of heart conditions and late stage kidney disease.
 Father Hunt was 84 years of age at the time of his death.

 San Diego Bishop Susan Brown Snook said, “I am saddened by the passing of our beloved brother in Christ, Barnabas Hunt.
 He was a transformative figure in so many arenas of life, from his ministry in nursing homes to his work in Jerusalem to his deeply appreciated contributions to so many aspects of our diocese’s life.
 He was a compassionate and gracious man, quiet in demeanor, and deeply committed to the work of bringing healing, wellness, and love to this world.
 He will be greatly missed.”

 Father Hunt was born in Sayre, Pa., the son of Clarence (Curly) Hunt and Margurite (Fran) Hunt.
-He was predeceased by his older brother, Ronald D. Hunt.
-He is survived by his younger brother, Ronald J. Hunt, and his sister-in-law, Jan L. Keeney Hunt, who lives in Chattanooga, Tennessee.
+He was predeceased by his older brother, Donald Hunt.
+He is survived by his younger brother, Ronald D. Hunt, and his sister-in-law, Jan L. Keeney Hunt, who lives in Chattanooga, Tenn.

-After he graduated from Penn State University, Father Hunt taught business at a high school in New York State before realizing a sense of vocation in a religious order founded by the Reverend Canon Renee Bozart in Gresham, Oregon.
+After he graduated from Penn State University, Father Hunt taught business at a high school in New York State before realizing a sense of vocation in a religious order founded by the Rev. Canon Renee Bozart in Gresham, Ore.
 He became a Novice of the Society of St. Paul in July 1961.

 Father Hunt joined the order in July 1961 and has been a full member ever since.
 Barnabas was life professed on July 1, 1963; he became a licensed nursing home administrator shortly afterwards.
 At one time, Barnabas was president of the foundation board of the American College of Health Care Administrators nationwide.